vanus-labs/vanus-connect/connectors/Templates/source.md

 ### Test

-Open a terminal and use the following command to run a Display sink, which receives and prints CloudEvents out.
+Open a terminal and use the following command to run a Display sink, which receives and prints CloudEvents.

 ```shell
 docker run -d --rm \
   -p 31081:8080 \
   --name sink-display public.ecr.aws/vanus/connector/sink-display
 ```

+Make sure the `target` value in your config file is `http://localhost:31081` so that the Source can send CloudEvents to our Display Sink.

 <do some operation>